typelevel/cats-parse/docs/src/index.md

 // res1 = Right((,The Wind Has Risen))
 ```

-But this problem might be resolved with `soft` method inside the first parser since the right side of it actually throws an epsilon failure itself:
+But this problem might be resolved with `soft` method inside the first parser since the right side of it actually returns an epsilon failure itself:

 ```scala
 val searchWord = alpha.rep.string